 - The most common rat species in the U.S. are the Norway rat and the roof rat.
-These two do not get along, and will fight each other to the death.
-The Norway rat usually wins.
+These two do not get along and will fight each other to the death.
+The larger Norway rat usually wins.

-- But, because the Norway rat tends to live in lower floors of buildings and roof rats in the upper floors, they can both infest the same building at one time.
+- Norway rats tend to live in lower floors of buildings and roof rats will live on the upper floors, so they can both infest the same building at one time.

 Both mice and rats are nocturnal creatures and are most active at nighttime.